Net-Zero

 • Economic evaluation of the neutralization measures for the remaining emissions (Residual Emissions)

-The four key elements of the Net-Zero standard
+The four Key Elements of the Net-Zero Standard

 Near-Term SBTs

-• 5-10 year targets in line with 1.5°C target achievement pathways.
+5–10-year targets in line with the 1.5°C pathway

 Long-Term SBTs